-A home inspection refers to a non-invasive assessment of a property’s current conditions – often before buying it.
-Home inspections are typically performed by a professional home inspector who looks for malfunctions, any needed repairs, and other issues that are required to be fixed.
+A home inspection is a non-invasive assessment of a property’s current condition – often conducted before buying it.
+Home inspections are typically performed by a professional home inspector who looks for malfunctions, any needed repairs, and other issues that need to be fixed.

 Summary